 - Fort Erie Race Track in Fort Erie.

-- Kawarth Downs in Fraserville.
+- Kawartha Downs in Fraserville.
 5/8 mile harness racing horse track.

 - Leamington Raceway – Leamington.

-- Mohawk Raceway, Campbellford.
+- Mohawk Racetrack, Campbellford.
 7/8 mile falt thoroughbred/harness racing horse track.

 - Rideau Carleton Raceway, Ottawa.